UniMath/agda-unimath/src/metric-spaces/metric-spaces-WIP.lagda.md

     (x y : type-Metric-Space-WIP A) →
     (x ＝ y) ≃ sim-Metric-Space-WIP A x y equiv-sim-eq-Metric-Space-WIP =
-    equiv-sim-eq-is-extensional-Premetric-Space-WIP
+    equiv-sim-eq-is-extensional-Pseudometric-Space-WIP
-      ( premetric-Metric-Space-WIP A)
+      ( pseudometric-Metric-Space-WIP A)
-      ( is-extensional-premetric-Metric-Space-WIP A)
+      ( is-extensional-pseudometric-Metric-Space-WIP A)

   eq-sim-Metric-Space-WIP :
     (x y : type-Metric-Space-WIP A) →